 Joint accounts: Any funds left in a joint account often pass automatically to the surviving joint owner.
-Senot lebouk a copy of the death certificate so that a car coner dits whom some determining the value of the estate for Inheritance Tax, the share that belonged to the deceased is taken into account.
+Send the bank a copy of the death certificate so that it can amend its records.
+When determining the value of the estate for Inheritance Tax, the share that belonged to the deceased is taken into account.